MultiStream YOLOv8S Object Detection#

 vidcap = cv2.VideoCapture(video_path)

-# Initialize the model with the stream dimensions
+# Initialize the YOLOv8 model

-self.model[i] = YoloModel(stream_img_size=(self.dims[i][1], self.dims[i][0], 3))
+self.model[i] = YoloModel(stream_img_size=(self.dims[i][1], self.dims[i][0], 3), model_type=self.model_type)

 The accl.set_postprocessing_model()